jumpeak/Coursera_Capstone/report.md

 Next step is to retrieve venues, that people visit before visiting coffee shops.
 For this purpose I'll search for all nearby venues, then for every found venue will request foursquare "nextvenues" to get top 5 venues visited after this one, next - check if there is venues with category "Coffee Shops" in top 5 nextvenues, and if it is - add the checked venue to a dataframe.
 Let's call the venues visited before coffee shop venues "pre-venues".
 Now we can explore categories of collected pre-venues:

 Results are interesting, Gym coupled with Gym/Fitness Center category takes top place.
-If your are going to open a coffee shop - you should keep this in mind.
+If you're are going to open a coffee shop - you should keep this in mind.
 Have you heard of researches of relations between coffee and sports?

 Now let's look at pre-venues density on the map: